Registration Now Open!

 Kate WinnElementary School Teacher

 Kate Winn has been teaching since 2000 with the PVNCCDSB, and is currently in a kindergarten classroom.
 She is a passionate advocate for evidence-based literacy instruction for all students, and her IDA Ontario webinar “Structured Literacy in Kindergarten: 5 Changes That Made All My Students Readers” has been viewed by more than 12,000 educators worldwide.
 She is the host and coproducer of IDA Ontario’s hit podcast, Reading Road Trip.
 Kate has presented to the Minister of Education, OCSOA (Ontario Catholic Supervisory Officers Association) and teacher federation representatives, and presented on Fluency with Nellie Caruso and Leigh Fettes at last year's Literacy Learning Conference.
 A trained Acadience Reading K-6 Mentor, she was a panelist for the IDA Ontario Literacy Leaders series on assessment.
 Kate is a Content Lead with ONlit and has facilitated professional development at PVNC and for Ontario boards such as NCDSB, TBCDSB, PDSB, ADSB and HPCDSB.
-She was a keynote speaker at this year's Alaska Science of Reading Symposium.

 Kate WinnElementary School Teacher

 Kate Winn has been teaching since 2000 with the PVNCCDSB, and is currently in a kindergarten classroom.
 She is a passionate advocate for evidence-based literacy instruction for all students, and her IDA Ontario webinar “Structured Literacy in Kindergarten: 5 Changes That Made All My Students Readers” has been viewed by more than 12,000 educators worldwide.
 She is the host and coproducer of IDA Ontario’s hit podcast, Reading Road Trip.
 Kate has presented to the Minister of Education, OCSOA (Ontario Catholic Supervisory Officers Association) and teacher federation representatives, and presented on Fluency with Nellie Caruso and Leigh Fettes at last year's Literacy Learning Conference.
 A trained Acadience Reading K-6 Mentor, she was a panelist for the IDA Ontario Literacy Leaders series on assessment.
 Kate is a Content Lead with ONlit and has facilitated professional development at PVNC and for Ontario boards such as NCDSB, TBCDSB, PDSB, ADSB and HPCDSB.
-She was a keynote speaker at this year's Alaska Science of Reading Symposium.

 closepopup